leonmeka/func/README.md

 ### Transformations

 Since we're working with functions, we can also apply transformations to them.
-These transformations can be used to scale, translate, or rotate a function.
-The transformation functions are:
+These transformations can be used to scale, translate, or rotate, etc., a function:

 - `Transformation.IDENTITY`: The identity transformation.
 - `Transformation.TRANSLATE`: Translates a function.